NHLA Job Postings

 Jobs at NHLA

-New Hampshire Legal Assistance (NHLA) seeks a Staff Attorney to work on our Domestic Violence Advocacy Project (DVAP).
+New Hampshire Legal Assistance (NHLA) seeks an experienced Staff Attorney to work on our Domestic Violence Advocacy Project (DVAP).
 The Staff Attorney’s work will involve representation of victims and survivors of domestic violence, stalking, sexual assault, and human trafficking in protective order and family law cases, as well as through NHLA’s Domestic Violence Clinic programs in Manchester and Nashua.
-The Staff Attorney will also be responsible for occasional community engagement and education work.
+Full position details and how to apply here.

 Internships at NHLA